 For the right patients, tubal ligation is a sensible, permanent method to prevent pregnancy.
 If you think that tubal ligation is right for you, we invite you to consult with us at The Woman’s Health Pavilion.

 Tubal sterilization is the most popular method of contraception for women over 35 in this country.
-If you are sure that you have completed your family, call us to schedule a consultation: Laparoscopic tubal sterilization or Essure may be right for you.
+If you are sure that you have completed your family, call us to schedule a consultation: Laparoscopic tubal sterilization may be right for you.

 If you’re not sure if you want children, or if you might change your mind in the future, you should not undergo a sterilization procedure.